Bed Bug Lawyers

 Tenants frequently experience significant sleep deprivation because the fear of being bitten makes restful sleep nearly impossible.
 Over time, this lack of sleep can lead to exhaustion, irritability, and reduced quality of life.
 The psychological burden of infestations is also well-documented; tenants often report anxiety, embarrassment, and depression, as well as social isolation when they feel unable to invite guests into their homes.

-Children, elderly tenants, or individuals with weakened immune systems are more vulnerable to contracting bedbugs in a bedbug-infested home. children, elderly tenants, or individuals with weakened immune systems.
+Children, elderly tenants, or individuals with weakened immune systems are more vulnerable to contracting bedbugs in a bedbug-infested home.
 Under Health & Safety Code §17920.3, vermin infestations, including bed bugs, are specifically identified as a condition that renders housing “substandard.”

 Frequently Asked Questions